corysterner/recipe-tracking/README.md

 - Follow the directions here to unzip and make available: https://openjfx.io/openjfx-docs/#install-javafx
 - Use Powershell to run the commands (on Windows)

 The above directions assume Windows Command Line.
-These are the commnands I ran using Powershell:
+These are the commands I ran using Powershell:
 ```
 $Env:PATH_TO_FX='E:\UserFolders\Ethan\Downloads\openjfx-17.0.7_windows-x64_bin-sdk\javafx-sdk-17.0.7\lib'
 ```